Acrylic can be used thick or thin.

 For this picture thick paint was used.

-Tip: Use water only for cleaning brushes (which are then dried before being used again).
-The brush marks and the actual texture of the paint will then show.
+Tip: Use water only for cleaning brushes (which were then dried before being used again).
+The brush marks and the actual texture the paint will then show.

-Tip: You can build up thin layers using a technique known as scumbling For this it is essential to keep brushes clean and make sure the paint is dry before working on top.
+Tip: It is essential to keep brushes clean and make sure the paint is dry before working on top if you want to achieve this look.

-In this demonstration painting I showed how acrylic paint (because it dries quickly) can be built up in this way.
-I also showed that a particular brush is needed for this.
-See the tip on scumbling to see how it's done.
+In this demonstration painting by Justin Cooke, He showed how acrylic paint (because it dries quickly) can be built up in layers.
+Justin showed that a particular brush is needed for this.

 Painting in layers with water